braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/liftigniter.md

 ## Integration

-Use [Liftigniter's REST API](https://documenter.getpostman.com/view/2166502/liftigniter/7TFGvSV#9bdf75da-edd6-45ec-9c28-a0edefad1389) to insert personalized content into your messages.
-Once you have your Liftigniter account and Liftigniter is integrated into your app, use this template to call content into your messages.
-Feel free to reach out to Liftigniter's support team with any questions.
+use [liftigniter's rest api](https://documenter.getpostman.com/view/2166502/liftigniter/7tfgvsv#9bdf75da-edd6-45ec-9c28-a0edefad1389) to insert personalized content into your messages. once you have your liftigniter account and liftigniter is integrated into your app, use this template to call content into your messages. feel free to reach out to liftigniter's support team with any questions.

 {% raw %}